teuton-software/teuton/README.md

 # Introduction

+*Classroom mode*

 This is an Free Software tool, we use with computers in classroom (STEM laboratory).
 This tool helps teachers to evaluate remotely and automaticaly the workclass done by the students into their machines.

+*Conquest mode*

+Also is usefull for sysadmins conquest or compettions.
+Where every participant complete goals and targets on their own real/virtual machiones.
+At the end the judges only have to run TEUTON and inmediately (Well, perhaps after a few seconds) will get the results of every one.

+*Challenge mode*

+So you can do a local installation and use TEUTON to complete challenges on our local machine.

 I'm using this application with my students.
 It's OK, but it could be improved (as everythieng of course).
 I would like other users (interested in sysadmin